nawka12/adept-sampler/README.md

         - *Inspired by: [Sabour, A., et al. (2024).
 Align Your Steps: Optimizing Sampling Schedules in Diffusion Models.](https://arxiv.org/abs/2404.14507)*
 - **Content-Aware Pacing (AOS Only)**: Dynamically adjusts the sampling process, switching from composition to detail focus based on image coherence.
 The **Coherence Sensitivity** slider controls when this switch occurs.
 Works with both AOS-V and AOS-ε variants.
 - **Full UI Integration**: All features are configurable through a custom accordion panel in the WebUI or reForge interface.
-- **Experimental Features**: Optional settings in a dedicated tab, including experimental support for Content-Aware Pacing with the SNR-Optimized scheduler.
-Includes custom sensitivity and manual override controls.

 ## 🛠️ Installation